You can contact any member of our staff by sending an email to email@example.com

 Sinéad Naughton / Communications & Events Director

-Sinéad joined Paralympics Ireland as Programme Coordinator in 2009 following nice years with Sport Ireland as Communications Officer.
+Sinéad joined Paralympics Ireland as Programmes Coordinator in 2010 following nine years with Sport Ireland departing as their Communications Officer.
+She led the media team for the Beijing Paralympic Games in 2008 while working for Sport Ireland.
 Initially Sinead covered the maternity leave of Performance Director and then developed our Primary Schools education initiative; Follow Your Star.
-She had previously led the media team for the Beijing Paralympic Games in 2008 while working for the Irish Sports Council.
-Sinead was appointed Communications and Events Director in 2013 and is responsible for development and implementation of our communications strategy managing all media and events.
+Following on the success of the London 2012 Games Sinead was appointed Communications and Events Director in 2013.
+She leads all our communications, media and events.

 Patrick Haslett / Commercial Director

 Patrick joined Paralympics Ireland courtesy of Vodafone Ireland Foundation’s ‘World of Difference’ programme in August 2010.
 He came on board as Partnership Manager for a year, working on the rebrand from Paralympic Council of Ireland to Paralympics Ireland.
 Patrick worked closely with our corporate and community partners in the run up to and during the London 2012 Games.
 Now as the organisation’s Commercial Director, Patrick secured investment from the Commercial sector for the Paralympic Games in Rio 2016.